alphagov/government-service-design-manual/service-manual/assisted-digital/index.md

 * is designed to meet well-researched user needs
 * is clearly signposted to users who need it, at times and places they need it
-* is trusted, free and easy to access
+* is trusted, free to use and easy to access
 * helps users build skills or confidence to use the online service independently
 * is sustainable
 * gives a good end-to-end experience as they successfully complete the service